-Dr. Felecia Diane McInnis Nave Provost & Associate Vice President for Academic Affairs, Associate Professor of Chemical Engineering at Prairie View A&M University and is presently a member of the Texas A&M University System Graduate Faculty.
+Dr. Felecia Diane McInnis Nave Provost & Senior Vice President for Academic Affairs, Associate Professor of Chemical Engineering at Prairie View A&M University and is presently a member of the Texas A&M University System Graduate Faculty.

 She is a graduate of Alcorn State University with a Bachelor of Science degree (cum laude) in Chemistry and a Master of Science in Chemical and Environmental Engineering and Doctor of Philosophy in Engineering from the University of Toledo in Toledo, Ohio.
 Her research interests include: Issues impacting the Recruitment, Retention, and Persistence of African-American and Women Students in STEM disciplines; Issues impacting the Professional Development, Advancement and Persistence of Women Faculty and Students in Engineering; Curriculum Development in the areas of bioengineering and nanotechnology; Modification of surface chemistry to achieve selective separation using functionally specified membranes and thin films; Design, development and characterization of new materials for biological applications including: (a) targeted drug delivery and (b) biosensors.